kamalesh003/DistillNet-Model/README.md

 # DistillNet-Model

+Steps:

 1.)
-Creating a teacher model
+Create a teacher model

 2.)
 Performing knowledge distillation

 3.)
 Training a student model

 4.)
 Saving the student model

 5.)
 Test the student model

+DistillNet:
  -->generated sample data and defined the architecture of the teacher model, compiling it with the appropriate loss function.

  -->trained the teacher model using the same data for both inputs and targets.